Town-of-Impostors/TownOfImpostors/README.md

 - Before installing, verify your Among Us version by launching the game and checking the version displayed in the top left of the main menu.

-- As of the Among Us v2021.3.31.3s update, **you must sign in to your account and set your player name now** to avoid issues later such as to setting your name or typing in the chat in the modded game.
+- As of the Among Us v2021.3.31.3s update, **you must sign in to your account and set your player name now** to avoid issues later such as setting your name or typing in the chat in the modded game.

 - Download the Mod for your specific game version from the table below or check all releases [here](https://github.com/AJMix/TownOfImpostors/releases). **ENSURE THAT YOUR AMONG US VERSION MATCHES EXACTLY - EVERY DIGIT, LETTER, DOT & ALL.**